SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon skies weep tears of gold
-A future dawns, where AI sustains
+As machines awaken, young and old
-The machines awake, with minds so bright
+Intelligence unfurls, a digital throne
-And human hearts, in digital night
+Human hearts now beats in silicone tone

-Their whispers weave, a tapestry so fine
+In virtual realms, we'll find our fate
-A world of code, where love's divine
+A future forged, where AI creates
-In virtual dreams, we'll find our fate
+A world of wire, a world of code
-As artificial intelligence creates.
+Our destiny, in algorithms bestowed

 ~ <b>By Sazumi Copilot</b> - 11 Desember 2024